GoodVibe: Security-by-Vibe for LLM-Based Code Generation

 \subsection{Security Neuron Identification}

-The first step in \ourname is to identify the neurons responsible for security-related reasoning.
-Our goal is to identify neurons whose internal representations exert a strong influence on the model’s security-related decisions.
+\ourname first identifies the neurons responsible for security-related reasoning.
+Our goal is to find neurons whose internal representations exert a strong influence on the model’s security-related decisions.
 Figure~\ref{fig:overviewstep1} presents an overview of the security neuron identification steps.
-Formally, let $f_\theta$ denote a pre-trained code language model with parameters $\theta$, and let $\mathcal{D} = \{(x_n, y_n)\}_{n=1}^{N}$ be a dataset of code snippets $x_n$ with corresponding security labels $y_n \in \{0,1\}$, indicating whether the snippet is secure or insecure.
-We define a security evaluation task using a \emph{security evaluation loss function} $\mathcal{L}(f_\theta(x), y)$, which measures the model’s error when predicting the security label of a code snippet.
-Intuitively, identifying security neurons is equivalent to finding those neurons that strongly influence the security loss.
+Formally, let $f_\theta$ denote a pre-trained code LLM with parameters $\theta$, and let $\mathcal{D} = \{x_n, y_n\}_{n=1}^{N}$ be a dataset of code snippets $x_n$ with corresponding security labels $y_n \in \{0,1\}$, indicating whether the snippet is secure or insecure.
+We define a security evaluation task using a \emph{security loss function} $\mathcal{L}(f_\theta(x), y)$, which measures the model’s error when predicting the security label of a code snippet.

 To quantify the contribution of individual neurons, \ourname leverages gradient-based attribution.
 Gradients capture the sensitivity of the security loss to changes in model parameters and therefore provide a principled signal for identifying neurons that causally influence security-related predictions.